volotovskyy/Front_End_Task/README.md

 Now to finish your adventure you have to complete this task.

-You may use any libraries as well as change anything you want in provided sandbox.
+You may use any existing library as well as change anything you want in provided sandbox.

 We are looking forward to hearing from you and discuss your solution together.